'Mickey Mouse' (D2003-168). French-language version. © Disney

 Disney comics

-By the mid-1980s, Xavi left the declining Spanish comics market and focused on drawing Disney comics through Studio Comicup in Barcelona.
-He eventually started to work directly for the Danish licensee Egmont.
-Xavi initially mainly drew covers and stories starring the 'Beagle Boys'.
-From the late 1980s on he also worked on stories with characters from the Disney features 'The Great Mouse Detective', 'The Little Mermaid' and TV series like 'Duck Tales'.
+By the mid-1980s, Xavi left the declining Spanish comic book market and focused on drawing Disney comics through studios like Tello Art and then Comicup in Barcelona.
+During this time, he became friends with fellow Disney artists José Maria Millet Lopez and Ignasi Calvet Esteban, with whom he often collaborated and worked together in studios.
+Xavi eventually started to work directly for Egmont, the Danish licensee of Disney comics.
+Until 2000, Xavi initially mainly drew covers and stories starring the 'Beagle Boys'.
+From the late 1980s on, he also worked on stories with characters from the Disney features 'The Great Mouse Detective', 'The Little Mermaid' and TV series like 'Duck Tales'.